Commodity trading platform in Kenya

 Swaps apply to commodity trades held overnight.
 Use the Exness calculator to estimate swap costs.
 Swap values may be updated on a daily basis.

-Triple swaps apply on Wednesdays for metals such as gold, silver, and platinum due to market closures over the weekend.
+Triple swaps apply on Wednesdays for metals such as gold, silver, platinum, and palladium due to market closures over the weekend.

 Dynamic margin requirements